trentlit/F21CISC275Portfolio/README.md

 Still unsure on what to make, this is my current brainstorm!
+Currently working on using a hook to store scores.

 Changelog